tataratat/gustaf/CONTRIBUTING.md

 ## Local docs build
 To check if documentations look as intended, you can build it locally.
-Remember, `spline` extentions will be empty if you don't have `splinepy` available.
+Remember, `spline` extensions will be empty if you don't have `splinepy` available.
 ```bash
 pip install -r ./docs/requirements.txt
 sphinx-apidoc -f -t docs/source/_templates -o docs/source gustaf